 Nature conservation

 The Sherwood Forest area is currently being considered as a future Special Protection Area (SPA) (opens in a new window), which is a site of European importance.
-It is being looked at as part of a UK-wide review led by the Department for Environment, Food and Rural Affairs (DEFRA) (opens in a new window).
+It is being looked at as part of a UK-wide review led by the Department for Environment, Food and Rural Affaris (DEFRA) (opens in a new window).

 SPAs are designated to protect rare and vulnerable bird populations and their habitats, in this case, Nightjar and Woodlark.